efratbyy/MARKET_BH/README.md

 ## Conclusion

 Minimarket Givat Beit HaKerem aims to provide a seamless online shopping experience.
 For any inquiries or assistance, feel free to contact our friendly team.
 Thank you for choosing Minimarket Givat Beit HaKerem!

+# Bottom Navigation Bar

+This project includes the code for the bottom navigation bar, which is designed with two different versions: one for desktop computers and the other for tablets and mobile devices.

+## Desktop Version

+### Options

+- **Phone and Fax:** Clicking on these options will initiate a call to the store.
+- **Email:** Opens an immediate email draft to the store.
+- **WhatsApp Contact:** Opens WhatsApp with the store's contact number.
+- **Facebook and Instagram Links:** Direct links to the store's social media pages.
+- **About Us:** Redirects to a page explaining the store, including accessibility statement, terms of use, privacy policy, and store address with a direct link for Google Maps navigation.

+## Mobile Version

+### Options

+- **Home Button:** Directly navigates to the home page.
+- **About Us Button:** Redirects to information about the store and explanations about the website.
+- **Menu Icon (Center):** Opens a menu for product categories and subcategories, enabling users to filter displayed products.
+- **Back Button:** Navigates one step back in the menu.
+- **Close Menu Icon:** Closes the menu.
+- **Facebook and Instagram Icons:** Direct links to the store's social media pages.

+## Support Team

+A dedicated support team is available to assist users with any questions or issues during their use of the website.

+## Thank You

+We appreciate your choice to shop at Minimarket Givat Beit Hakerem and invite you to continue enjoying the wide variety of products and services.

+## Contact Us

+Feel free to reach out with any questions or requests.
+Thank you for visiting!